taylornelms15/Project4-Parallel-AES/README.md

 The first thing we see is a lot of inefficiency for having one thread handle more than one AES block.
 While this may seem strange, there is some sense in having each kernel do less overall work; when they are able to run for less time, and require access to less overall data, they apparently don't step on each others' toes as much.
 I imagine the context switching with longer kernel executions led to some degree of these issues.

 As for the block size itself, the only substantive differences we see are some increases in execution times across the larger number of blocks.
 This again speaks to the sense in having more nimble chunks of executable units available to our scheduler.

-#### TODO: see if memory still acts like this with more ablocks per thread, or with different block sizes

 ## References